blackboard/anthologydevdocs/docs/rest-apis/learn/working-with-learn-apis/pulling-grades.md

 Reducing the number of targets is important with all API requests, but even more so with Gradebook requests – this is due to the potential for a large volume of requests.
 Target reduction may be done by dropping gradebook columns based on due date information:

-* don’t pull data on columns that are past the due/graded window,
+* don’t pull data on columns that are well past the due or graded window, as it is unlikely those grades will have changed.
 * don’t pull data on columns that are not yet due – pull data only on columns that are within a due/gradable window based on your understanding of your use case.

 ### changeIndex and lastChanged as Grade change indicators